Dual state (model)

 The dual state is a model in which the functioning of a state is divided into a normative state, which operates according to set rules and regulations, and a prerogative state, "which exercises unlimited arbitrariness and violence unchecked by any legal guarantees".
-It was invented by Ernst Fraenkel to describe the functioning of the Nazi state especially law in Nazi Germany.
+It was invented by Ernst Fraenkel to describe the functioning of the Nazi state especially law in Nazi Germany, and described in his book The Dual State: A Contribution to the Theory of Dictatorship.

 Although it was originally intended as an analysis of authoritarian states, some elements of the prerogative state are present in democracies.
-The model has also been applied to other states such as Israel, the United States, South Africa, Fascist Italy, twenty-first century China and Russia.
+The model has also been applied to other states such as Israel, the United States, South Africa, Fascist Italy, twenty-first century China and Russia as well as Lebanon.